telerik/fiddler-core-docs/getting-started/nuget-sso.md

 - Re-open your .NET application in Visual Studio and restore the NuGet packages.

 That's it!
-With the above configuration in place, you can now access the Telerik NuGet and download & install the needed libraries without enterting credentials.
+With the above configuration in place, you can now access the Telerik NuGet and download & install the needed libraries without entering credentials.